Skip to main content

 Can three male guinea pigs live together?

-You should think very carefully when it comes to housing three sibling boars together.
+You should think very carefully about housing three sibling boars together.
 Although they often start off living together well, one guinea pig is likely to be badly bullied.
 So there’s a high risk of them fighting and needing to be separated in the future.

 The same goes for a boar with a young male under one year old.
-Although the mix may work at first, when the young male matures he will compete for dominancy, which could result in serious fights.
+While the mix may work at first, the young male will compete for dominancy when he matures.
+This could result in serious fights.

 Unsuitable combinations